KevinMc104/Poke-Go-Stats/README.md

 * ~~Fix issues with app crashing when rotated or closed/restarted (Need to implement things like onResume/onPause etc.)~~

 ## Extra Goals
-* Will likely need to get this data from a different API
+* Will likely need to get this data from a different API as Rapid API does not have this information
     * Best Attack and Defense Move Combos for each Pokemon
     * Add Pokemon Evolutions
 * Add Database migration when updates roll around for app